TechDom-Ca/mynodejsapp/README.md

 ### To generate a Nexus token using base64 encoding:
 - echo -n 'admin:enterYourPassword' | openssl base64

-### Create a .npmrc file in the project root directory and add the following lines:
+### Create and update the *.npmrc* file in the project root directory
+Add the following lines:

   registry=<<NexusRepoURL>>
   _auth=<<Token>>